Free Financial Modeling Guide

 Step #4 – build the cash flow statement, consisting of cash from operating activities, cash used in investing activities, and cash from financing activities.
 Combined these three sections will determine the closing cash balance, which links to the balance sheet to complete the financial model.

-This is a simplified overview of the financial modeling process, or linking of the three statement, so please watch our video based courses on finical modeling if you’d like more detailed instruction.
+This is a simplified overview of the financial modeling process or linking of the three statements, so please watch our video-based courses on finical modeling if you’d like more detailed instruction.

 We’ve published an overview of the various types of financial models, but to recap, the most common ones include: